alexs2112/MonoRogue/Roadmap.md

    * Have the fire screen automatically select the last guy you targeted
      * Display this creature in the main interface as though you are mousing over it
    * Do we want PlayerGlyph loading all of the possible glyphs into memory and leaving them all there, or do we want to load them when it changes?
+   * It becomes really slow later and laggy in the game after sound effects were added, not sure what is up.
+They are all stored in memory but total < 600KB, way less than a single music file

  * Release prep:
    * Fix all @todo tags